What is a Tax Levy? Understanding the Difference Between Tax Levy and IRS Wage Garnishment

 Can the Georgia Department of Revenue Issue a Tax Levy?

-The Georgia Department of Revenue, or GA DOR, can most certainly levy assets to satisfy a tax debt.
+The Georgia Department of Revenue, or GA DOR, can most certainly levy assets to satisfy a tax debt, including overdue income taxes.
 They can also garnish wages.

 The GA DOR may also issue Notice of Deficiency.
 This is used to direct a third party to hold property until the Department of Revenue seizes the property by means of a levy or garnishment.
 The Notice of Deficiency will be released when the tax is paid, either by the taxpayer or by the levy itself.